koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 Before processing the ReactElement, we remove the all files under the rootPath to clean up, which is a very dangerous operation so be careful to use this renderer.
 I'll make the implementation more safe.

-`createContainer` doesn't render anything. `updateContainer` is the one.
-`updateContainer` processes the passed ReactElement.
-If we pass a same `fiberRoot` to `updateContainer`, this is treated as an update.
-So I store `rootContainer` into a Map object, of which key is a `rootPath`.
-As the result, if we call the `render` method with same `rootPath` again, the update is processed as an update.

 Finally, we can use `fs-renderer`!

 ## index.test.tsx